energyquantified/eq-python-client/docs/userguide/curve-events.rst

 Message and event types
 ~~~~~~~~~~~~~~

-Data from the stream is not limited to events, but can be informational or error messages.
-Accessing
+Data from the stream is not limited to events, but can be informative messages (e.g., connection
+is established) or error messages (e.g., invalid filters).
+Events and messages is accessed through
+:py:meth:`eq.events.get_next() <energyquantified.api.CurveUpdateEventAPI.get_next>`.
-new events with :py:meth:`eq.events.get_next() <energyquantified.api.CurveUpdateEventAPI.get_next>` will
+:py:meth:`eq.events.get_next() <energyquantified.api.CurveUpdateEventAPI.get_next>` is a generator
-get you a tuple of two objects;
+and each object will be a tuple of two elements;

 #.
-A :py:class:`~energyquantified.events.events.MessageType` describing the second item
+A :py:class:`~energyquantified.events.MessageType` describing the second item
 #.
-The event or message received (e.g., :py:class:`~energyquantified.events.events.CurveUpdateEvent`)
+The event or message received (e.g., :py:class:`~energyquantified.events.CurveUpdateEvent`)

 If the latest message is a curve event the pair will look like: (``MessageType.EVENT``,
-:py:class:`~energyquantified.events.events.CurveUpdateEvent`), and if it is just a simple message
+:py:class:`~energyquantified.events.CurveUpdateEvent`), and if it is just a simple message
 from the server it would be (``MessageType.INFO``, "Hello, client.").

+The types of combinations is further described in
+:py:meth:`eq.events.get_next() <energyquantified.api.CurveUpdateEventAPI.get_next>`.

 Quickstart
 ---------------------